Overview for Windows 10 reset stuck

 System issues are easy to happen, for example, the aforementioned Windows 10 reset stuck issue.
 Once the system issue happens, it will cause much trouble.
 Some issues will cause data loss forever.
 You cannot forecast when the disaster will happen to your computer.
 But you can take preventive measure, that is to create an image backup.

 A system image backup can help you solve many system issues.
 Even you've deleted your C drive, you can still restore it to the previous state.
 Also, with system image backup, you can save a lot of unnecessary hassle, like reinstalling Windows.
-Here, I’d like to introduce you a reliable backup and restore software – AOMEI Backupper Standard.
+Here, I’d like to introduce you a reliable free backup software – AOMEI Backupper Standard.
 It is a comprehensive backup, restore, clone software, providing you more flexible choices.

 Next, we will show you how to create system image backup.
 Besides, in case your Windows fails to boot in future, you can create bootale USB drive to make ISO bootable file easily and efficiently.